Outkast: 1996–1999: Breakthrough with ATLiens and Aquemini

 After Southernplayalisticadillacmuzik was certified platinum, LaFace Records gave Outkast more creative control and advanced money for their follow-up album, which they recorded from 1995 to 1996.

 The duo took the opportunity to recreate their image.
 On a trip to Jamaica with producer Mr. DJ, the two decided to abandon their cornrow hairstyles in favor of a more natural aesthetic, vowing to stop combing their hair.
 Dungeon Family member Big Rube observed an increase in the duo's confidence after returning from their first tour, remarking, "They started understanding the power they had in their music.
 They started showing a swagger that certain artists have—the ones that are stars."
 The two also became more accustomed to playing live, particularly Big Boi, and André 3000 significantly changed his lifestyle, as he adopted a more eccentric fashion sense, became a vegetarian, and stopped smoking marijuana.
 The members also underwent changes in their personal lives; in 1995, Big Boi's girlfriend gave birth to their first child and André 3000 and Total's Keisha Spivey ended their two-year relationship.

 The double platinum album, ATLiens, was released on August 27, 1996.
 The album exhibited a notably more laid-back, spacey production sound, taking influence from dub and reggae.
 On ATLiens, Big Boi and André 3000 abandoned the "hard-partying playa characters" of their debut album in favor of more spacey, futuristic personas, and produced many of the songs on their own for the first time.
 Their tracks have an outer-space feeling to them- a feeling that, ironically, has warmed the community right up to them.
 Critics praised the group's maturing musical style on the record, which debuted at number two on the U.S. R&B/Hip Hop chart.
-The album would climb to number three on Billboard's top Billboard 200 chart and sold nearly 350,000 copies in its first two weeks of release.
+The album would climb to number three on Billboards top Billboard 200 chart and sold nearly 350,000 copies in its first two weeks of release.
 The single "Elevators (Me & You)" reached number 12 and spent 20 weeks on the Billboard Hot 100 chart.
 ATLiens further solidified OutKast as the flagship representatives of the 1st generation Dungeon Family and the Southern hip-hop movement.
 The album helped the group earn more recognition among East Coast hip-hop fans in the East and West coasts.